lth2h/docs/docs/security/ssl/install-lets-encrypt-to-create-ssl-certificates.md

 Let's Encrypt automatically performs Domain Validation (DV) using a series of *challenges*.
 The Certificate Authority (CA) uses challenges to verify the authenticity of your computer's domain.
 Once your Linode has been validated, the CA will issue SSL certificates to you.

-1. Run Let's Encrypt with the `--standalone` parameter.
+1. If you run Let's Encrypt with the `--standalone` parameter, you must turn your webserver off first.
+Better is to use the `--webroot` option and include `--webroot-path`.
 For each additional domain name requiring a certificate, add `-d example.com` to the end of the command.

-        sudo -H ./letsencrypt-auto certonly --standalone -d example.com -d www.example.com
+        sudo -H ./letsencrypt-auto certonly --webroot --webroot-path /path/to/your/docroot -d example.com -d www.example.com

     {: .note}
     >